 Top 7 Venture Capital Firms Investing in Electric Vehicle Startups

-• Venture capital firms like Powerhouse Ventures, SE Ventures, Trucks Venture Capital, and Schematic Ventures are actively investing in electric vehicle startups, signaling strong investor confidence in the industry’s future.
+• Leading VC firms like Powerhouse Ventures, SE Ventures, Trucks Venture Capital, and Schematic Ventures are actively funding startups across the electric vehicle sector.

-• If you're a startup leader who has just closed a round, we help you manage your capital with an integrated platform for business banking, corporate cards, and bill pay.
+• Once you've closed a round, Rho helps you manage your new capital with integrated tools like fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in Electric Vehicle Are Right for Your Stage?